CFU: What it is and How Much Do You NeedSunday Dec 4, 2022

 Outside of those ages, some adults do need lower probiotic concentrations.
 This is especially important for those who are already very sensitive to supplements, already have very inflamed gastrointestinal tracts, and those who have autoimmune conditions like MCAS.
 Of course, there are many other possible health conditions that may make an individual more sensitive to probiotics.
 The way to find out if you're sensitive is to start with a lower concentration, or CFU, and increase the dose until you notice some changes in your digestion or overall health.

-When to go for a Higher CFU Probiotics
+What Is CFU in Probiotics?
+When to Go for a Higher CFU Probiotics?

 So you're a full grown adult without severe leaky gut, severe health conditions, or sensitivity to supplements but you're wanting to improve your overall health or quickly deal with that annoying chronic constipation.
 You're probably ready for some strong probiotics, maybe even with some prebiotic supplements to give them some fuel to help them hit the ground running.
 In that case, feel free to indulge in a whopping 25-70 billion CFU.